Page 3 of 13

 - The term “college” or “College” means Umpqua Community College.

-- The phrase “Board of Directors” means Umpqua Community College’s Board of Directors, which is the policy manager of the College.
+- The phrase “Board of Directors” means Umpqua Community College’s Board of Education, which is the policy manager of the College.
 Board members are elected by the local community.

 - The term “student” includes all persons taking courses at the college, both full-time and part-time, pursuing credit or non-credit classes or enrolled in any special program approved by the college.